jumphone/www/courses/Programming_I/w04_Control_Flow/handout.md

 - Control flow is about *choice* - programs don't just run top-to-bottom
 - The traffic light is a classic finite state machine example
 - Emphasize: only ONE branch executes (first True condition)
-- Ask students: "What happens if we check 'green' before 'red'?"
+- Ask students: "What happens if we switch 'green' and 'red'?"
 (Answer: logic error, but no syntax error - dangerous!)

 **Common Pitfall:** Students may think all `elif` blocks run.
 Stress the mutual exclusivity.